acehawk96/Tik-Tac-Toe/README.md

  -----------------------------------------------------------------------------------------------

-> Lessons Learned:
+ ### Lessons Learned:

-    -Searching for reference/similar programs make the planning process more efficient timewise.
+ * Searching for reference/similar programs make the planning process more efficient timewise.

-    -Loops = less repetitive code for repetitive tasks.
+ * Loops = less repetitive code for repetitive tasks.

-    -Next time, I would like to work out my design plan/color scheme on a program like Adobe XD or photoshop.
+ * Next time, I would like to work out my design plan/color scheme on a program like Adobe XD or photoshop.